-9 In addition, they are generating funds to fund full-day kindergarten.
-For FY19 any towns/cities having 10 full-day kindergarten will receive \$1,100 per pupil.
-It is important to know the legislation is
+In addition, they are generating funds to fund full-day kindergarten.
+For FY19 any towns/cities having full-day kindergarten will receive \$1,100 per pupil.
+It is important to know the legislation is supporting kindergarten regardless of how communities weigh in on having KENO in their area.
+It really is for the business owners to recapture some of the revenue that is going over the border to Massachusetts.

-15 When asked if they have specifically heard from Merrimack businesses, she stated there have been 7-8

-Merrimack businesses that have contacted the Lottery and expressed interest in selling KENO.
-They

-- 17 try to outreach to ensure businesses are aware it is available. - 18
+When asked if they have specifically heard from Merrimack businesses, she stated there have been 7-8 Merrimack businesses that have contacted the Lottery and expressed interest in selling KENO.
+They try to outreach to ensure businesses are aware it is available.

-When asked to provide clarifying information on KENO, Deputy Director Plante responded it is like 19 any of the other lottery games, e.g., Powerball, Lucky for Life, etc. It is an electronic numbers game.
-20 21 Users visit an establishment, there is a screen similar to a television, and users place a bet from \$1 to \$25 picking numbers.
-You can pick to match 1 number, 12 numbers, etc. It is almost like playing 22 23 bingo; you want to match as many numbers as you can, and the higher your bet, the more numbers you match, the more you can win.
-Every 5 minutes a different set of numbers comes up, and you look to 24 see if you won.
+When asked to provide clarifying information on KENO, Deputy Director Plante responded it is like any of the other lottery games, e.g., Powerball, Lucky for Life, etc. It is an electronic numbers game.
+Users visit an establishment, there is a screen similar to a television, and users place a bet from \$1 to \$25 picking numbers.
+You can pick to match 1 number, 12 numbers, etc. It is almost like playing bingo; you want to match as many numbers as you can, and the higher your bet, the more numbers you match, the more you can win.
+Every 5 minutes a different set of numbers comes up, and you look to see if you won.
 That is something you do right at the establishment.
-The establishment gets an 8% 25 commission.
-26
+The establishment gets an 8% commission.